Chapter 3 Markdown and rmarkdown

 - medium pears

-Normally, you need to leave one blank line above the list, otherwise it will not be rendered as a list, but just sentences that contain asterisks.
+You need to leave one blank line above the list, otherwise it will be not rendered as a list, but just sentences that contain asterisks.
+You also need to leave one space after the asterisk.

 Note that lists can be nested–the nested list must be indented by 4 (four) spaces right of the parent list.